coppit/docker-filebot/README.md

 While editing and testing your filebot.sh, keep in mind that FileBot (actually AMC) will not re-process files.
 Delete amc-exclude-list.txt in your config directory, then write a file into the input directory to get FileBot to re-process your files.

-After you gain confidence in how the container is running, you may want to change the action from "copy" to "rename".
+After you gain confidence in how the container is running, you may want to change the action from "copy" to "move".
 FileBot will move the files from the input to the output directory, then clean up any "leftover junk" in the input directory.
 If you're going to do this, then it's also probably a good idea to store temporary files and incomplete downloads in a different directory than the input directory, just in case FileBot decides to move them.

 By default, FileBot will create files using user ID 0 (typically root) and group ID 0 (typically root), and with a umask of 0022.
 If you wish to change this, set the `USER_ID`, `GROUP_ID`, and `UMASK` environment variables to the right values from your host system.
 You can find the IDs using the "id" command.
 For example, for the user "nobody", it would be `id -u nobody` and `id -g nobody`.
 You can get the umask for a user like "nobody" by running `su -l nobody -c umask`.